bhagesh-codebeast/Hashnode/ckdh20df1015beks1a183chy3.md

 By the time you are done going through your system configuration, compatibility & git setup your motivation to work gets postponed & the patience , well let's not go there ...!
 #### This is where services like  [CodeSandbox](https://codesandbox.io/) can save a large chunk of our time.

-> what if I tell you that all you need to construct a development environment is just a browser and two words ? sounds crazy right?
+> what if I tell you that all you need to setup a development environment is just a browser and two words ? sounds crazy right?

 Let me show you how, but before that let's understand few things.